netbymatt/ws4kp/README.md

 * **Static deployment**: Mount your `custom.js` file to `/usr/share/nginx/html/scripts/custom.js`
 * **Server deployment**: Mount your `custom.js` file to `/app/server/scripts/custom.js`

+### Custom text scroll
+If you would like your Weatherstar to have custom scrolling text in the bottom blue bar, turn on the setting for `Enable RSS Feed/Text` and then enter text in the resulting text box.
+Then press set.

+Tip: You can have Weatherstar select randomly between several text strings on each pass through the current conditions.
+Use a pipe character to separate string. `Welcome to Weatherstar|Thanks for watching`.

 ## Issue reporting and feature requests

 Please do not report issues with api.weather.gov being down.
 It's a new service and not considered fully operational yet.
 I've also observed that the API can go down on a regional basis (based on NWS office locations).
 This means that you may have problems getting data for, say, Chicago right now, but Dallas and others are working just fine.